Fell for their charm hook, line, and sinker 🧿

 It was disconcerting that a cyclone bomb was brewing south of us while we were sunning at Airlie Beach.
 Allaying our fears, Jetstar declared our flight was delayed by a couple of hours, not cancelled.
 But that delay caused our flight to hover in the blinding dark stormy night for one additional hour on top of two hours of travel to get landing window.
 For the first time we heard an audible heave of sigh in the claps of fellow passengers when the tyres touched the tarmac.
 That, for me, was the most momentous moment of the day - back to steadfast terra firma!

-Such trips are not just respite from untenable drudgery of quotidian life, but also triggers to think.
-While on boatd the jetboat or skydiving flight, I reflected how bemusing it is to believe the boundless bewildering sky and ocean could be somebody's "office" and career path.
-Once you've got your head around that thought, you can't stop admiring their fitness, confidence, and prowess.
-I trusted my son's life in their hands and that goes a long way to cheer them for their dexterity!
-While I'm not looking forward to any more thrills, I'm glad to accept I've ticked off the apex adventure I was after in this trip.
+Such trips are not just respite from untenable ennui of quotidian life, but also trigger thoughts.
+While on board the jetboat or skydiving flight, I reflected how bemusing it could be to believe the boundless bewildering sky and ocean could be somebody's "office" and career path.
+Once you've got your head around that thought, you can't stop admiring their fitness, finnesse, and prowess.
+I trusted my son's life in their hands and that goes a long way to cheer them for their confidence and dexterity at extreme sports!
+While I'm not looking forward to any more thrills, I'm elated to have ticked off the apex adventure I was after in this trip.

 Dona, Sydney, July '25